supermasita/blog.supermasita.com/_posts/2019-02-01-JQuery-Get_response_from_another_service.markdown

 date:   2019-02-01 07:04:16 -0300
 tags: ajax javascript jquery computers
 ---
-The bread and butter of most sites today.
+The bread and butter of most websites today.

 Super basic - we get the library, create a button that will call the "[JQuery.get()](https://api.jquery.com/jQuery.get/)" function and update a DIV the results.
 See comments in the following code example:
 ```html